mattst/sublime-single-trailing-new-line/README.md

-## Single Trailing New Line - Plugin for Sublime Text
+## Single Trailing New Line - Package for Sublime Text

-This Sublime Text plugin makes sure that there is exactly one trailing newline at the end of a file.
+This Sublime Text package makes sure that there is exactly one trailing newline at the end of a file.
 It works by deleting all the whitespace and newlines at the end of the file (if there are any) and then inserting a single newline.

 Note: This is different from the `ensure_newline_at_eof_on_save` setting which makes sure that there is *at least one trailing newline* at the end of the file, rather than making sure that there is *exactly one trailing newline* at the end of the file.

 ### Features

-- The plugin can be set to run automatically every time a file is saved.
+- It can be set to run automatically every time a file is saved.
 This is disabled by default but by changing the settings it can be enabled either for all files or for only files of specific syntaxes.

-- The plugin can be run by using its command palette entry or by assigning it to a key binding.
-In both these cases the settings file is ignored and the plugin will work with all files.
+- It can be run by using its command palette entry or by assigning it to a key binding.
+In both these cases the settings file is ignored and it will work with all files.

 - A command palette entry that copies the full syntax name of the current file into the clipboard.
 This is to help users to get full syntax names quickly (for use in the settings file).